 Although the actual donating only takes about 10 minutes, plan for an hour for the full process (bring a good book & relax).
 They take a pint, which weighs a pound (we all appreciate this, right?).
 The volume is replaced within about 2 days, and the red blood cells are back up to full count in about 2 months.
 Therefore, you can give a pint every 2 months.

 Not sure how to get started?
-Click here for a list of American Red Cross donation centers in your area or just listen up – there’s always a blood drive going on somewhere!
+Click here to find a donation opportunity with the American Red Cross in your area.

 4. It feels fantastic!